aezell314/TN_Prison_Gerrymandering/README.md

 There were a few statistically significant results:
 * For state senate districts,
-  * There is a statistically significant relationship between population deviation and the percent of the voting age population that is under 30.
-For each additional percentage of population deviation, the percentage of the population that is under 30 increases by an average of 0.136%.
+  * For each additional percent of population deviation, the percentage of the population that is under 30 increases by an average of 0.136%.
-  * There is a statistically significant relationship between population deviation and the percent of the voting age population that is white.
-For each additional percent of population deviation, the percent of the population that is white increases by an average of 2.7%.
+  * For each additional percent of population deviation, the percent of the population that is white increases by an average of 2.7%.
-  * There is a statistically significant relationship between population deviation and voter turnout.
-For each additional percent of population deviation, the voter turnout percentage decreases by an average of 1%.
+  * For each additional percent of population deviation, the voter turnout percentage decreases by an average of 1%.

 * For state house districts,
-  * There is a statistically significant relationship between population deviation and the percent of the voting age population that is over 65.
-For each additional percent of population deviation, the percent of the population that is 65 or older decreases by about 0.3579%.
+  * For each additional percent of population deviation, the percent of the population that is 65 or older decreases by about 0.36%.
-  * There is a statistically significant relationship between population deviation and the gender makeup of the district.
-For each additional percent of population deviation, the percentage of the population that is male increases by 0.3198, on average.
+  * For each additional percent of population deviation, the percentage of the population that is male increases by 0.32, on average.

+Overall, state senate districts with a population that is higher than the ideal tend to be younger, more white, and less politically active.
+State house districts with populations that are higher than the ideal tend to be younger and more male.
+This shows that the effects of prison gerrymandering are stronger for certain populations of interest.